deepestblue/deepestblue.github.io/_posts/2012-12-31-the-melakarta-scheme-considered-harmful.md

 ### Disconnect between definition and notation

 Inherently, what defines a *rāga* is not the set of notes but the phrases.
 The notes used to describe the phrases, let alone the *ārōhaṇa*/*avarōhaṇa*, are but notational conveniences.
 Notice for instance, that *Atana* is notated with a Ga, but the Ga sung in *Atana* is an oscillation between Ri<sub>2</sub> and Ma<sub>1</sub>.
 Likewise in *Darbar*, where the Ga a different oscillation, also between Ri<sub>2</sub> and Ma<sub>1</sub>.
-A Pa‐Da<sub>2</sub>‐Sa phrase from *Suddhasaveri* and one from *Yadukulakambhoji* are identical to a Pa‐Ni<sub>2</sub>‐Sa phrase from *Madhyamavati* and one from *Dhanyasi*.
-And a classic phrase from *Anandabhairavi* can be annotated as both Pa‐Da<sub>2</sub>‐Pa‐Sa or Pa‐Ni<sub>2</sub>‐Pa‐Sa!
+A Pa‐Dha<sub>2</sub>‐Sa phrase from *Suddhasaveri* and one from *Yadukulakambhoji* are identical to a Pa‐Ni<sub>2</sub>‐Sa phrase from *Madhyamavati* and one from *Dhanyasi*.
+And a classic phrase from *Anandabhairavi* can be annotated as both Pa‐Dha<sub>2</sub>‐Pa‐Sa or Pa‐Ni<sub>2</sub>‐Pa‐Sa!

 The result is a disconnect between *rāgalakṣaṇa* and their notation, leading to a huge disconnect between many classic *janyarāga*s and their nominal parents.
 None of *Sahana*, *Khamas*, *Kambhoji*, *Natakurinji*, *Suratti* and *Mohanam* have anything to do with any other, but for the fact that they are classified under *Harikambhoji*.
 Likewise, *Reetigaula*, *Bhairavi*, *Darbarikanada*, *Hindolam*, *Suddhadhanyasi* are all classified under *Natabhairavi*, albeit none of them sound like any other.
 So what use is such a system that emphasises the names of the notes?

 To quote musicologist Dr. N Ramanathan,

-> People exclaim (the song) *Gajavadana*, set in *Todi*, has so many different kinds of Gas; thatʼs not the case.
+> People exclaim (the song) *Gajavadana*, set in *Todi*, has so many different kinds of Ga‐s; thatʼs not the case.
 How remarkable that various different phrases are all termed Ga!
 We use a single symbol Ga to identify many of the phrases.
 That, I feel, is a very sophisticated scheme which in the 1800s or 1700s we (Carnatic music practitioners) have developed.
 The word *svara* itself has been redefined. *Svara* is no longer associated with a pitch – *svara* is a phrase.
-We say that *Sankarabharanam* has 4 kinds of Mas; *Begada* has 3 kinds of Mas.
+We say that *Sankarabharanam* has 4 kinds of Ma‐s; *Begada* has 3 kinds of Ma‐s.
 No, we term all those phrases Ma.

 Any system that emphasises notational conveniences at the expense of the *lakṣaṇa* of the *rāga* is missing the point.